RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

     ![00-location-list.png](images/00-location-list.png "Location List")

 1. Now that we've tested our API service implementation locally, we can deploy it to our running OpenShift environment.
 First we need to login to OpenShift via the Terminal.
 Navigate back to the OpenShift web UI and click the **Copy Login Command** link.
+If you aren't logged-in to OpenShift, open a new tab and navigate to `https://dil.opentry.me/console`.

     ![00-location-list.png](images/00-login-ocp-cli.png "OCP CLI Login")